PREDICTIVE WIRELESS SURVEY

 2. Wall Construction Floorplan - Identifies every wall type - via a wall code labelled beside each wall on the plan.
 We then use the Wall Types Index to determine the thickness and type of each type of wall, so that we can create the corresponding custom signal attenuation for each wall in the Ekahau software.

-5. Elevation Plan - This shows the floorplan vertically, and includes ceiling heights and gradients, which we use for determining optimal WAP mounting locations and signal propagation.
-This is essential in order to ensure ideal WAP maintenance heights, and to accurately simulate coverage propagation across the floor.
+5. Elevation Plan - This shows the floorplan vertically, and includes ceiling heights and gradients, which we use for determining optimal WAP mounting locations and signal propagation, and whether any WAPs require right-angle mounting brackets to mount WAPs horizontally to walls at an acceptable height for ease-of-maintenance.

 Where Predictive Surveys Are Not Recommended